theias/ias_bash_lib_findbin/README.md

 # ias-bash-lib-findbin

-Here is an introduction to this project.
+ias-bash-lib-findbin does (almost) the same thing as Perl's FindBin.

+This allows for scripts that refer to files relative to themselves to still do this when they've been symbolically linked somewhere else.

+This has been tested in cron.

 # License

-copyright (C) 2017 Author, Institution
+copyright (C) 2017 Martin VanWinkle, Institute for Advanced Study

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by